Skip to Main Content

 What is an income statement?

-You can also use an income statement to forecast future expenses by determining when costs are highest and lowest.
+You can also use a business income statement to forecast future expenses by determining when costs are highest and lowest.

 Do businesses need income statements?

-An income statement is the best way for a business to track expenses over time and determine if its products or services are priced correctly for profit.
+A business income statement is the best way to track expenses over time and determine if its products or services are priced correctly for profit.
 What you learn from an income statement can show whether it’s time to cut costs, raise your prices or both.

 Profit and loss data also ensures a business can compare net and gross revenue over a set period.
 If you only look at gross revenue without subtracting losses, you won’t have an accurate picture of what your business is actually bringing in.

 Income statements enable businesses to see their cash flow throughout the year and identify seasonal trends.
-Also, if you need a small business loan or lines of credit at any point, your income statement will be a critical loan document for proof of revenue.
+Also, if you need a small business loan or lines of credit at any point, a lender may request it.
+Financial records, like an income statement, are commonly requested loan documents for proof of revenue.

 What’s the difference between an income statement and a balance sheet?

-While an income statement compares total revenue versus total expenses, a balance sheet is a snapshot of your liabilities, assets and equity.
+While a business income statement compares total revenue versus total expenses, a balance sheet is a snapshot of your liabilities, assets and equity.
 A balance sheet doesn’t track trends; it reveals if your assets and ownership are equal to or less than your current debts.

 Income statement Balance sheet